 Our servers are located in close proximity to one another in Southern California and are vulnerable to power outages, telecommunications failures and catastrophic events.
 Like other online services, they are also vulnerable to computer viruses, unauthorized access, phishing or social engineering attacks, ransomware attacks, denial-of-service attacks and other real or perceived cyberattacks.
-Any of these incidents could lead to interruptions or shutdowns of our platform, loss or corruption of data, or unauthorized access to, or acquisition or disclosure of personal data or other sensitive information.
+Any of these incidents could lead to interruptions or shutdowns of our platform, loss, unavailability or corruption of data, or unauthorized access to or alteration, use, acquisition or disclosure of personal data or other sensitive information.
 Cyberattacks could also result in the theft of our intellectual property.
 We have been subject to attempted cyber, phishing or social engineering attacks in the past and may continue to be subject to such attacks in the future.
 If we gain greater visibility, we may face a higher risk of being targeted by cyberattacks.
 Advances in computer capabilities, new technological discoveries or other developments may result in cyberattacks becoming more sophisticated and more difficult to detect.
-We and our third-party service providers may not have the resources or technical sophistication to anticipate or prevent all such cyberattacks, and we or they may face difficulties or delays in identifying and responding to cyberattacks and data security breaches.
-Moreover, techniques used to obtain unauthorized access to systems change frequently and may not be known until launched against us or our thirdparty service providers.
-Security breaches can also occur as a result of non-technical issues, including phishing attacks, social engineering, and other intentional or inadvertent actions by our employees, our third-party service providers, or their personnel.
-Our third-party service providers also face these risks.
+We and our third-party service providers may not have the resources or technical sophistication to anticipate or prevent all such cyberattacks, and we or they may face difficulties or delays in identifying and responding to cyberattacks and data security breaches and incidents.
+In particular, our vendors and service providers may also be the targets of cyberattacks, malicious software, phishing schemes, and fraud, and our third-party vendors' and service providers' systems and networks may be, or may have been, breached or contain exploitable defects or bugs that could result in a breach of or disruption to our or their systems and networks.
+Our ability to monitor our vendors and service providers' data security is limited, and, in any event, third parties may be able to circumvent those security measures, resulting in the unauthorized access to, misuse, acquisition, disclosure, loss, alteration, or destruction of our and our customers' data, including confidential, sensitive, and other information about individuals.
+Moreover, techniques used to obtain unauthorized access to systems change frequently and may not be known until launched against us or our third-party service providers.
+Security breaches and incidents can also occur as a result of non-technical issues, including phishing attacks, social engineering, and other intentional or inadvertent actions by our employees, our third-party service providers, or their personnel.
+Our thirdparty service providers also face these risks.
+Additionally, with many of our employees now working remotely in connection with the COVID-19 pandemic, we face increased privacy, data protection and data security risks.
+We are taking steps to monitor and enhance the security of our systems, information technology infrastructure, networks, and data, including with respect to remote access to systems and data.
+The unprecedented scale of remote work may, however, require additional personnel and resources, which nevertheless cannot be guaranteed to fully safeguard all systems, information technology infrastructure, networks and data upon which we rely.